apigeekdemos/apigee-extensions-labs/Lab 2 - Using the Stackdriver Logging Extension/README.md

 ![image alt text](./media/image_apigee_extensions_sd_deployed.png)

-*Congratulations!* ...You have now successfully configured and deployed an instance of the Data Loss Prevention Extension on Apigee Edge.
+*Congratulations!* ...You have now successfully configured and deployed an instance of the Stackdriver Logging Extension on Apigee Edge.

 ## Modify the Employees API proxy in Apigee Edge